Purpose and Responsibilities

 Recommendations for the cannabis social equity technical assistance grant program.

 The LCB accepted all recommendations of the Task Force.
-The proposed draft rules were approved by the Board on Aug.
-3, 2022.
-A public hearing on the proposed draft rules is set for Sept.
-14, 2022.
+The rules became final on Nov.
+12, 2022.
 Please visit the What is LCB Doing Now on Social Equity page for the latest information.